jeffpeterson/precursor/README.markdown

 ## `#flag( name, attributes )`

-`flag` is a shortcut for returning a clone with attributes appended:
+`flag` is a shortcut for creating a getter that returns a clone with attributes appended:

 ```js
 var Order = Chain.clone;